almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 Static Application Security Testing (SAST) | Identifying vulnerabilities in the source code | [Checkmarx](https://checkmarx.com/), [Fortify](https://www.microfocus.com/en-us/cyberres/application-security/static-code-analyzer), [GitHub CodeQL](https://codeql.github.com/)
 Dynamic Application Security Testing (DAST) | Assessing security during runtime | [OWASP ZAP](https://www.zaproxy.org/), [Burp Suite](https://portswigger.net/burp), and [Acunetix](https://www.acunetix.com/)

+# Rollbacks and Zero-downtime Releases
+Automated rollbacks are crucial for maintaining system stability and resilience and enable zero-downtime releases.
+Techniques such as rolling updates, blue/green deployments, canary releases, and feature flags contribute to the success of automated rollbacks.

+- Rolling updates involve gradually replacing instances of the application with new versions, minimizing downtime - see [Kubernetes - Performing a Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).
+- Blue/green deployments enable switching between two environments (blue for the existing version, green for the new one) to facilitate seamless rollbacks.
+- Canary releases deploy changes gradually to a subset of users for early validation.
+- Feature flags allow toggling specific features on or off, providing the ability to quickly disable problematic functionalities - see tools like [LaunchDarkly](https://launchdarkly.com/) or [Flagsmith](https://www.flagsmith.com/).

 ## Automated Change Orders
 This one is pretty simple - avoid manual committees and boards for approvals.
 This creates waste and decreases efficiency, speed and does not create knowledge through testing.